Information on COVID-19

 AU will continue to take measures to protect our learners and team members as the COVID-19 pandemic evolves and as public health guidance changes.
 Your safety is a top priority.

 Most of our learners are able to complete course requirements fully online.
 Vaccination requirements are only applicable for those who need to participate in an in-person activity at an AU facility or when engaging in any in-person university activity.
-More details about our policy, accommodations, and the process for showing proof of vaccination will be coming soon.
+AU will also incorporate a process for accepting a privately paid-for negative COVID-19 test result within 72-hours prior to an in-person AU activity.
+More details about our policy, accommodations, and the process for showing proof of vaccination are available here.

 Please take care